sr320/dgo/Introduction.md

   <br>

   However there are a number of efforts that have failed early on (_ie_ poor read quality) or just never gained enough momentum to see the light of the peer-review system.
 This paper is a final attempt to share these datasets in a manner where they have the potenial, however slim, to be useful to someone.
 We will not be providing fluffy background or in-depth over-analysis but strive to offer a sound _data description_.
-This current work will be organized by tareget species, which will often correspond to progject.
+This current work will be organized by target species, which will often correspond to project.

   Species include
-  - Vibrio tubiashii
+  - _Vibrio tubiashii_
-  - Ostrea lurida
+  - Olympia oyster (_Ostrea lurida_)
-  - Perca
+  - Yellow Perch (_Perca flavescens_)
-  - Herring
+  - Pacific herring (_Clupea pallasii_)
-  - Abalone / WS
+  - Abalone / Withering Syndrome (WS)
-  - Mercenaria mercenaria
+  - Hard clam (_Mercenaria mercenaria_)